-- Place your scorecard (that has been filled out with your name etc.,) and pencil on the floor 3-4 feet in front of your target face before shooting. - After three whistle blasts, go to the target backstop to score your target.
+- 1. Place your scorecard (that has been filled out with your name etc.,) and pencil on the floor 3-4 feet in from of your target face before shooting. - 2.
+After three whistle blasts, go to the target backstop to score your target.
 Pick up your pencil and scorecard from the floor. - 3.
 Do not touch the arrows.
-Any arrow touched before scoring will be scored as "0" points. - 4.
+Any arrow touched before scoring will be scored as zero points. - 4.
 Enter scores from the center out. - 5.
-Points on a single spot NFAA target face are 0-1-2-3-4-5 or "5X".
-The "5X "counts as 5 points and is used as the first tiebreaker.
-The "5X" is scored when an arrow is in the small circle of the bulls-eye ring. - 6.
-Points on a 5-Spot NFAA target face are 0-4-5 or"5X".
-The "5X" counts as 5 points and is used as the first tiebreaker.
-The "5X" is scored when an arrow is in the small circle of the bulls-eye ring.
-Typically one arrow is shot at each spot in any order.
-You may shoot any number of arrows on a spot except in a NFAA Championship Round. - The arrow shaft must touch the scoring ring to count for the next higher point.
+Points on a single spot NFAA target face are 0-1-2-3-4-5 or '5X'.
+The '5X' counts as 5 points and is used as the first tiebreaker.
+The '5X' is scored when an arrow is in the small circle of the bulls-eye ring. - 6.
+Points on a 5-Spot NFAA target face are 0-4-5 or '5X'.
+The '5X' counts as 5 points and is used as the first tiebreaker.
+The '5X' is scored when an arrow is in the small circle of the bulls-eye ring.
+Typically, one arrow is shot at each spot in any order.
+You may shoot any number of arrows on a spot except in an NFAA Championship Round. - 7.
+The arrow shaft must touch the scoring ring to count for the next highest point.
 The range commander will make decisions on questionable shots.
 The range commander's decision is final. - 8.
-Bounce out and pass through arrows will be re-shot at the end of the round. - Return scorecard and pencil to the floor 3-4 feet in front of the backstop after scoring and before pulling your arrows. - Total your scores after completing all shooting.
-Record the total number of "5X" in the box on your card.
+Bounce out and pass through arrows will be re-shot at the end of the round. - 9.
+Return the scorecard and pencil to the floor 3-4 feet in front of the backstop after scoring and before pulling your arrows. - 10.
+Total your scores after completing all shooting.
+Record the total number of '5X's in the box on your card.
 Sign your score card. - 11.
-Give the completed score card to your instructor.
+Give the completed scorecard to your instructor.